OlegWock/obsidian-emera/README.md

 ```
 ````

-Variable `username` will be available to all JS and JSX code on this page (after original `emjs` code block).
+Variable `username` will be available to all JS and JSX code on this page (after the original `emjs` code block).

 ### Scope